 IRAP chapters exist at several law schools across the country, and this project provides an opportunity to be part of that national community of students interested in refugee issues.
 Additionally, students may apply to work directly with IRAP’s national organization, conducting short-term policy work and research projects.
 For more information about the national organization, please visit their website refugeerights.org.

 Through participation in this project, students will gain skills in client interaction, interviewing, refugee and immigration law, and policy.

-This project provides great opportunities for students to improve professionalism by interacting with clients, develop skills in interviewing a client from another culture, gain familiarity with the immigration process, and learn how to fill out, provide necessary documentation for, and file immigration forms.
+This project provides opportunities for students to improve professionalism by interacting with clients, develop skills in interviewing a client from another culture, gain familiarity with the immigration process, and learn how to fill out, provide necessary documentation for, and file immigration forms.
 In addition, this project requires that students have excellent coordination and collaboration skills, since they will not only be working with a client, but also with a law student partner, an IS Director, and a supervising attorney to complete the application in a timely manner.
 Students should be prepared to work on their cases mostly during the fall semester.
 Students who complete their cases in the fall will have the option of taking additional cases in the spring.

 Removal Defense Project

 Students in this project represent ICE detainees in their bond hearings before the Boston Immigration Court.
 Bond hearings are separate and discrete proceedings that are not directly associated with a client’s underlying immigration case.
 Under attorney supervision, students will have the opportunity to work on a case team for a bond hearing.
 Case team members are responsible for developing a case strategy, visiting and interviewing the client in detention, gathering supporting documentation, preparing court filings, and presenting an oral argument to an Immigration Judge.
 Students will also participate in detention facility visits, help with client intake, and conduct community outreach.